deco-sites/www/docs/tutorials/props-loader/en.md

 import { PropsLoader } from "$live/mod.ts";
 import type { LoaderContext } from "$live/types.ts";

-// Return type of this loader
-export interface DogFact {
-  fact: string;
-}

 // Props type that will be configured in deco.cx's Admin export interface LoadProps {
   title: string;